 Do Children Need To Exercise If They Have Diabetes

-Initially, more frequent blood glucose monitoring is needed to determine how best to regulate insulin food for the given physical activity.
-It is recommended that blood glucose is tested before after stopping motor activity every hour for longer tense work.
+Initially, more frequent blood glucose monitoring is needed to determine how best to regulate insulin and food for the given physical activity.
+It is recommended that blood glucose is tested before and after stopping motor activity and every hour for longer and tense work.

 If blood sugar is high, physical exercise should not be taken because it can accelerate the manifestation of ketoacidosis.